Raptyyy/vr-guide/opencomposite-openxr-toolkit.md

 ### Recommended settings for the Toolkit:
-- Upscaling set to `FSR` if you need more performance or set to `CAS` to improve image quality by sharpening the image.
-For FSR the lower the scale the more performance you will gain.
-For CAS use 70% to 100% strength.
+- Upscaling set to `FSR` if you need more performance, the lower the scale the more performance you will gain while sacrificing image quality.
+Set to `CAS` to improve image quality by sharpening the image, use 70% to 100% strength.
 - Foveated rendering set to `Preset - Quality - Balanced`, this will be a good starting point, adjust as needed. `Custom` will allow you to tweak things further.
 - Tweaking the `World Scale` in the Appearance tab could fix any issues regarding objects looking too big or too small.
 - For users wearing glasses you might be able to lower the `Field of View (FOV)` which can increase the image quality without any performance loss.